 Q: Does Wood’s Homes have partnerships with other agencies and institutions?

 A: Partnerships are vital to the success of our programs.
-We have partnerships with many groups including the Calgary Board of Education, Calgary Homeless Foundation, Family and Community Support Services, Alberta Health Services, United Way, ALIGN, Calgary John Howard Society, Horizon Housing and many others.
+We have partnerships with many groups including the Calgary Board of Education, Calgary Homeless Foundation, Family and Community Support Services, Alberta Health Services, United Way, ALIGN, Calgary John Howard Society, Horizon Housing, the University of Calgary and many others.